A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-Although Vincent played a variety of instruments, his favorite was the guitar.
-When Donna sees this picture, she thinks of all the times he played the guitar for her and remembers him saying his favorite phrase, “I’ve been
+Although Vincent plays a variety of instruments, his favorite is the guitar.
+When Donna sees this picture, she is flooded with memories of all the times he played for her, always accompanied by his favorite phrase: “I’ve been practicing.”
+Music

 Read more